readdle/system7/Why custom submodules system.md

  - human-friendly CLI interface
  - no detached HEADs.
 The system we want must remember the branch where the subrepo commit belongs.

-System 7 was born in a rush – we had like a month left for mirgation deadline.
+System 7 was born in a rush – we had like a month left for migration deadline.

 Here're some ideas an assumptions we made, while building it.